- Who are you and what do you do?

 - Day to day technical notes, formal and informal progress reports (registered

-- Multiport S-parameter (full complex) measurement processing using VBA: gain, return loss / VSWR, microwave test results processing and analysis.
+- Multiport S-parameter measurement: full vector processing using VBA and Matlab 2016b: gain, return loss / VSWR, microwave test results processing and analysis.

-- Assessing Rollet stability, group delay (Excel with analysis Toolpak 2002,
+- Rollet stability factor, group delay (Excel with analysis Toolpak, complex functions).

 - AM noise, phase noise and jitter measurements (HP/Agilent 3048) , , .